sgsignage/SG-App-Control-Deployment-System/README.md

 # SG-App-Control-Deployment-System
 A poor-man deployment system for Microsoft App Control (WDAC) policies.
 Uses a Powershell script on the client side, and IIS (classic .ASP pages) and MS SQL Server on the backend.
 Before we go any further, take a look at the Software Prerequisites section below.
 Don't worry - all the software needed can be obtained for free if you don't already have it.

+Note that this is only a *deployment* system - if you need to create policies check out Microsoft's App Control for Business Wizard: https://learn.microsoft.com/en-us/windows/security/application-security/application-control/app-control-for-business/design/appcontrol-wizard

 ## Features
 - Simple, customizable, intuitive GUI Web-based interface
 - Easily password-protect your web application